Dukan's Diet Review

-The Dukan's diet emerged in the early 2000 and became known as an amazing weight loss diet.
 It is essentially a low carb diet, which has four phases: the attack, cruise, consolidation and stabilization phase.
-Each phase serves a different purpose and different foods are aloud during them.
+Each phase serves a different purpose and different foods are allowed during them.

-Attack phase:
+Attack phase

 This lasts between 1-7 days depending on your weight loss goal.
 You can only eat lean protein.
 Basically just meat, eggs and tofu.
-You usually experience rapid weight loss, do the less water retention.
-Carbs help to hold water in your body, so when you stop eating them, you will hold less water in your body.
+You usually experience rapid weight loss, due to less water retention.

-In order to do this phase correctly, you need to abstain from drenching your protein in sauces.
-My personal tip: use quality dry condiments such as sea salt, freshly ground pepper, oregano and cinamon.
-With 0 calories, they will pack your plate with flabours.
+My personal tip: use quality dry condiments such as sea salt, freshly ground pepper, oregano and cinnamon.
+With 0 calories, they will pack your plate with flavours.

-Cruise phase:
+Cruise phase

 This phase is where you reach your target goal weight in a more sustainable way.
-You alternate days in which you only protein with days you eat protein and veggies.
+You alternate days in which you only eat protein with days you eat protein and veggies.

 You stay in this phase until you reach your desired weight.
 This could be a matter of weeks or months depending on your goal.

 Interestingly, you can choose how you alternate between the two days.
-The one most recommended is the alternating every day, but you can also choose to do it every other day, or even every 5 days.
+The one most recommended is alternating every day, but you can also choose to do it every other day, or even every 5 days.

-Consolidation phase:
+Consolidation phase

-It's goal is to prevent any metabolic rebound by slowly re-introducing certain foods in limited quantities such as grains, cheese, fruits and bread.
-You are also aloud 2 cheat meals per week.
-The trick with the cheat meals is to keep them meals, and not day long feasting occasions.
+During this phase, you are also allowed two cheat meals per week.
+The trick with cheat meals is to keep them meals, and not day long feasting occasions.
 Portion control plays an important role as well.
-Enjoy a delicious chocolate cheese cake is fantastic.
+Enjoying a delicious chocolate cheesecake is fantastic.
 Consuming four in a row isn't.

 You also need to have one day a week that is only protein.
 Dukan recommends you make it every Thursday for no other reason that it's a day that needs to happen every week and why not Thursdays.